norsys/rothenberg/README.md

 1. `cd path/to/project` ;
 2. Do `wget -O - https://github.com/norsys/rothenberg/raw/bundle/install.sh | sh`.

-And if your project is a bundle located in `path/to/project`:
+Once the install is done, if you already have a `./Makefile`, just add `include env/Makefile` in it to profit of `Rothenberg`'s targets.
+You can also define `VIRTUAL_HOST` variable before including `env/Makefile` (see above for more informations).
+Moreover, you can edit [`./docker-compose.override.yml`](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) to add specific `docker` services or networks.
+Finaly, do `make start` to download PHP depedencies and start services.

+## For a bundle

 1. `cd path/to/project` ;
 2. Do `(export TARGET=bundle; wget -O - https://github.com/norsys/rothenberg/raw/bundle/install.sh | sh)`.

-After that, if you already have a `./Makefile`, just add `include env/Makefile` in it to profit of `Rothenberg`'s targets.
+Once the install is done, if you already have a `./Makefile`, just add `include env/Makefile` in it to profit of `Rothenberg`'s targets.
-You can also define `VIRTUAL_HOST` variable before including `env/Makefile` (see above for more informations).
 Moreover, you can edit [`./docker-compose.override.yml`](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) to add specific `docker` services or networks.

+## Common steps for application and bundle

-After that, you can add  and commit all new files in your project (yes, really, commit them in your project):
+After installation was done, you can add and commit all new files in your project (yes, really, commit them in your project):

 1. `git add .` ;
 2. `git commit -m "<WHATEVER YOU WANT>"` ;